-COMMUNE (Co-production of Mental Health Nursing Education) is an Erasmus+ Strategic Partnership Project based on the collaboration of experts by experience (EbE) and mental health nursing academics from six European universities and the University of Canberra in Australia.
-Its purpose was to advance the involvement of those who have experiences of mental health service use (EbE) in mental health nursing education.
-The project combined experiential and academic knowledge, to co-produce a module on 'mental health recovery' for undergraduate nursing students.
-It used a co-production approach where EbEs were partners in all stages of the process, from grant application to dissemination.
+COMMUNE (Co-production of Mental Health Nursing Education) is an Erasmus+ Strategic Partnership Project based on the collaboration of experts by experience (EBE) and mental health nursing academics from six European universities and the University of Canberra in Australia.
+Its purpose was to advance the involvement of those who have experiences of mental health service use (EBE) in mental health nursing education.
+The project combined experiential and academic knowledge, with the aim of co-producing a module on 'mental health recovery' for undergraduate nursing students; a module that was taught to the students by EBE.
+Principles of co-production where followed as much as possible, involving EBE in all stages of the process, from grant application to dissemination.
 The project tried to move beyond typical service user involvement and towards co-creation of knowledge, where power differentials are acknowledged and equity issues addressed.
+Barriers to meeting these goals were experienced and will be discussed in this Guidelines.